-Robert R. Brownlee has degrees from Sterling College, the University of Kansas, and Indiana University.
-His honors and awards include being a National Foundation Fellow, a University Fellow, and having an Honorary Doctor of Science Degree from Sterling College.
+Robert had degrees from Sterling College, the University of Kansas and Indiana University.
+His honors and awards include being a National Foundation Fellow, a University Fellow, and an Honorary Doctor of Science degree from Sterling College.
 He was given the Distinguished Associate Award of the Department of Energy in 1993.
 At Los Alamos, he was an Alternate Division Leader of the Nuclear Test Division, and the Division Leader of the Geosciences Division.
-He had many duties associated with the Joint Task Forces responsible for nuclear atmospheric testing in the Pacific, and was the Scientific Deputy Commander of Joint Task Force Eight at the time of its inactivation in 1972.
-He has been a principal participant for more than 300 underground nuclear tests.
-He was also a member of the US Delegation to the United Nations for the Geothermal Energy Program.
-One year he was a visiting Assistant Professor of Astronomy at UCLA.
-He participated in solar eclipse expeditions to Mexico, Canada, South America and Africa.
-He was a participant and sometimes the test director of research rocket launches in Kauai and Poker Flat, Alaska.
-He is a member of the American Astronomical Society, the Astronomical Society of the Pacific, the International Astronomical Union, and the Royal Astronomical Society.
-He has been listed in American Men of Science, Dictionary of International Biography, Leaders in American Science, and in MARQUIS, Who’s Who in the West.
+He had many duties associated with the Joint Task Forces responsible for nuclear atmospheric testing in the Pacific.
+For many years he served as Chairman of the Hazards Evaluation Group, an advisory group to the Commanders of the Joint Task Force and was the Scientific Deputy Commander of Joint Task Force Eight at the time of its inactivation in 1975.
+Recognized by many as the Father of Underground Testing, he was tasked with designing and overseeing the first containment tests at the Nevada Test Site.
+The initial containment experiments resulted in the successful launching of a “manhole cover” into space.
+LOL.
+He was present for more than 300 underground nuclear tests.
+He was the Scientific Advisor to the Director of the Office of Military Applications in Washington, D.C. and the alternate chairman of the Containment Evaluation Panel of the Nevada Operations Office of the Atomic Energy Commission, ultimately the Department of Energy.
+He was also a member of the scientific US delegation to the United Nations for the Geothermal Energy Program and a visiting Assistant Professor of Astronomy at UCLA.
+He served as a member of the Lunar Settlement Working Group who gave testimony before the National Commission on Space.
+He participated in solar eclipse expeditions to the Pacific, Mexico, Canada, South America, Montana and Africa.
+He was a participant and sometimes a test director of research rocket launches in Kauai and Poker Flat, Alaska.
+He was a member of the American Astronomical Society, the Astronomical Society of the Pacific, the International Astronomical Union, and the Royal Astronomical Society.
+He was listed in American Men of Science, Dictionary of International Biography, Leaders in American Science and in MARQUIS Who’s Who in the West.